StellarSand/privacy-settings/Privacy Settings/Google-Chrome-M-Privacy-Settings.md

 - Save and fill addresses: Off

 #### Privacy and security
-- Safe Browsing: Enhanced protection
+- Safe Browsing: Enhanced protection (Does not apply to Ungoogled Chromium)
 - Always use secure connections: On
 - Preload pages for faster browsing and searching: Off
 - "Do Not Track": On
-- Privacy Sandbox > FLoC > Off
+- Privacy Sandbox > FLoC > Off (Does not apply to Ungoogled Chromium)